skulpt/skulpt/sinlab.rst

 #.
 Iterate the angle from 0 to 360.

-	- Generate the sine value for that angle.
+	- Generate the sine value for each angle.

 	- Move the turtle to that position (leave a line behind).